San Diego State University

-San Diego State University (SDSU) is a public research university in San Diego, California.
-Founded in 1897 as San Diego Normal School, it is the third-oldest university and southernmost in the 23-member California State University (CSU) system.
-In Fall 2022, SDSU hit an all time high enrollment record student body of nearly 37,000 and an alumni base of more than 300,000.
+San Diego State University (SDSU) is a public research university in San Diego, California, United States.
+Founded in 1897, it is the third-oldest university and southernmost in the 23-member California State University (CSU) system.
+SDSU is the oldest higher education institution in San Diego; its academic roots were established as a normal school in University Heights, then known as the San Diego Normal School.
+In the fall of 2025, the university enrolled a record 41,184 students.